 Ethics and dissemination: The Medical Ethics Committee of the Erasmus MC approved this study.
 If we prove that this CBT improves emotional well-being as well as disease course, implementation is recommended.

 |Journal||BMJ Open Gastroenterology|

-van den Brink, G., Stapersma, L., El Marroun, H, Henrichs, J, Szigethy, E.M., Utens, E.M.W.J, & Escher, J.C.
+van den Brink, G, Stapersma, L, El Marroun, H, Henrichs, J, Szigethy, E.M, Utens, E.M.W.J, & Escher, J.C.
 (2016).
 Effectiveness of disease-specific cognitive-behavioural therapy on depression, anxiety, quality of life and the clinical course of disease in adolescents with inflammatory bowel disease.
 BMJ Open Gastroenterology, 3(1). doi:10.1136/bmjgast-2015-000071